 Jonathan S. Stamler, MD

-Dr. Stamler is a graduate of Brandeis University in Boston, and received his medical degree from Mount Sinai School of Medicine in New York.
-He completed his internship, residency and fellowships in cardiovascular and pulmonary medicine at Harvard Medical School and Brigham and Women’s Hospital, Boston.
-He was on the faculty at Harvard University before spending 16 years at Duke University and the Howard Hughes Medical Institute, Durham, NC.
+Dr. Stamler is a graduate of Brandeis University and received his medical degree from Mount Sinai School of Medicine.
+He completed his internship, residency and fellowships in cardiovascular and pulmonary medicine at Harvard Medical School and Brigham and Women’s Hospital.
+He was a member of the faculty at Harvard University before spending sixteen years at Duke University and the Howard Hughes Medical Institute.

-Dr. Stamler relocated to Case Western Reserve University School of Medicine and University Hospitals Cleveland Medical Center in 2010, where he holds the Robert S. and Sylvia K. Reitman Family Foundation Distinguished Chair of Cardiovascular Innovation, is a professor of medicine and biochemistry and director of the Institute for Transformative Molecular Medicine as well as director of the Harrington Discovery Institute.
+In 2010, Dr. Stamler relocated to Case Western Reserve University School of Medicine and University Hospitals Cleveland Medical Center, where he holds the Robert S. and Sylvia K. Reitman Family Foundation Distinguished Chair of Cardiovascular Innovation, is a Professor of Medicine and of Biochemistry, and serves as Director of the Institute for Transformative Molecular Medicine as well as President of the Harrington Discovery Institute, which he co-founded.

-Dr. Stamler has published more than 275 original articles and edited two books.
-He has co-founded seven biotechnology companies and licensed two additional programs to major pharmaceutical companies.
-He holds more than 125 patents and patent applications, and has been recognized by several awards and prizes, including recognition by the Ewing Marion Kauffman Foundation for being among the “Top Innovators in America” and by the American Heart Association as a “Distinguished Scientist.”
+Dr. Stamler has published more than 300 original scientific papers and chapters and edited two books.
+He has co-founded seven biotechnology companies and licensed two additional programs to major pharmaceutical companies, and he holds more than 125 patents and patent applications.
+He has received numerous awards and prizes, including recognition by the Ewing Marion Kauffman Foundation for being among the “Top Innovators in America” and by the American Heart Association as a “Distinguished Scientist.”